sveri/closp/README.md

 ## Recaptcha

 The signup form is protected by recaptcha.
-To make it work:
+To make it work open your closp.edn file and fill these values properly:
-* add your public key to signup.html
-* Add your private key and domain to routes/user.clj#connectReCaptch
+* :captcha-public-key
+* :private-recaptcha-key
+* :recaptcha-domain

 ## Admin user interface